Stuxnet: Affected countries

-Iran was reported to have fortified its cyberwar abilities following the Stuxnet attack, and has been suspected of retaliatory attacks against United States banks in Operation Ababil.
-Operation Ababil campaign in 2012-2013 against U.S. financial institutions and also the 2012 Shamoon attack against oil giant Saudi Aramco, and the 2014 strike against Las Vegas Sands Corporation.
+Iran was reported to have fortified its cyberwar abilities following the Stuxnet attack, and has been suspected of retaliatory attacks.
+These include attacks against United States banks in the Operation Ababil campaign of 2012-2013, the 2012 Shamoon attack against oil giant Saudi Aramco, and the 2014 strike against Las Vegas Sands Corporation.

 Operation

-Unlike most malware, Stuxnet does little harm to computers and networks that do not meet specific configuration requirements; "The attackers took great care to make sure that only their designated targets were hit ...
+Unlike most malware, Stuxnet does little harm to computers and networks that do not meet specific configuration requirements: "The attackers took great care to make sure that only their designated targets were hit...
 It was a marksman's job."
 While the worm is promiscuous, it makes itself inert if Siemens software is not found on infected computers, and contains safeguards to prevent each infected computer from spreading the worm to more than three others, and to erase itself on 24 June 2012.

 For its targets, Stuxnet contains, among other things, code for a man-in-the-middle attack that fakes industrial process control sensor signals so an infected system does not shut down due to detected abnormal behavior.
 Such complexity is unusual for malware.
 The worm consists of a layered attack against three different systems: